ipoom-jeong/gaudi-lab/research/index.md

 ### **GPGPU and Accelerator Architectures**

 Emerging applications with diverse computation patterns have led to the development of specialized hardware designed to deliver optimal performance per watt for these specific tasks.
+We are delving into energy-efficient General-Purpose Graphics Processing Unit (GPGPU) and Neural Processing Unit (NPU) architectures.

 {% include button.html flip=true style="bare" %}